asgore-undertale/AsgoreCore/README.md

-A small rust library to manipulate text
+A small rust library to manipulate arabic text to fit in non-supporting arabic games or programes